 - Lung Cancer is cancer that forms in the lung tissues, usually in the cells lining the air passages.

 - Pleural Mesothelioma is cancer of the pleura, the membranes lining the thorax and enveloping the lungs.

 - Peritoneal Mesothelioma is a rare cancer in the lining of the abdominal cavity, known as the peritoneum.

 - Cancers of the esophagus, stomach, intestine, colon and other internal organs

 These diseases do not develop immediately following exposure to asbestos, but appear only after a number of years.
 These cancers can be fatal, with mesothelioma being usually fatal within a few months of diagnosis.

 The U.S. Department of Health and Human Services, the World Health Organization, and the EPA have determined that asbestos is a human carcinogen.
 In short, it is well known that breathing asbestos can increase the risk of cancer in people.
 There are various types of cancer caused by exposure to asbestos with the two most common being lung cancer and mesothelioma.

 Mesothelioma is a cancer of the thin lining surrounding the lung (pleural membrane) or abdominal cavity (the peritoneum).
-Cancer from asbestos does not develop immediately, but shows up after a number of years.
+Cancer from asbestos does not develop at the time of exposure but shows up years later.
 Studies of workers also suggest that breathing asbestos can increase chances of getting cancer in other parts of the body (stomach, intestines, esophagus, pancreas, and kidneys).
 Early identification and treatment of any cancer can increase an individual's quality of life and survival.